sjc5/remix-easy-mode/README.md

 - This is a work in progress.
 It's not yet battle-tested, and the API may change without notice.
 If you want to use this in production, set your dependency to a specific version.
 - This library is admittedly super simple and super opinionated.
 It may evolve to be more flexible over time – we shall see.
 - If you know of smarter ways to do these things without massively overcomplicating the mental model, please let me know!
+- Yep, snake case.
+You won't talk me out of it.